The Klamath Basin Audubon Society presents…

 Board of Directors and Committees

 General members are always invited and welcome to attend the KBAS Board meetings to help in planning future activities and to discuss Board policies.
-We meet the first Wednesday of every month from 3:00 – 5:00 p.m.
-Currently those meetings are held using ZOOM.
+We meet the first Wednesday of every month from 5:30 - 6:30 pm.

 Contact Info email: dsamuels@charter.net